 Behind the Mercat de l’Olivar respectively the Plaça de l’Olivar is the Carrer de Sant Miquel.
 On this long, narrow pedestrian shopping street, you’ll find mainly all those global fashion and cosmetics chains.
 While strolling down the street towards Plaza Mayor, look also into the sidestreets.
 Some of them are decorated with truly ingenious murals.

-Actually, there is so much inspiring street art in Palma that I’ll put together a post exclusively on urban art in a couple of days.
+Actually, there is so much inspiring street art in Palma that I put together a post exclusively on the city’s urban art.

 Museu d’Art Espanyol Contemporani Fundación Juan March

-Apart from some fun street art in the side alleys, there is also a beautiful art museum waiting for your visit on Carrer de Sant Miquel.
+Apart from some fun street art in the side alleys, there is also a beautiful art museum waiting for your visit at Carrer de Sant Miquel.

 The Juan March Foundation Museum is located in a 17th-century building and presents works from 20th-century Spanish artists.